 Economic Development Metrics – How We Measure Our Success

-Measuring the success of Economic Development policies, programs and activities is just important as devising and implementing the programs and policies.
-There are many measures that can be used and bench marked within the economic development industry, and in recent years, this process has become a marriage of a art and science.
+Measuring the success of Economic Development policies, programs and activities is just important as implementing them.
+There are many recognized measures used and bench marked within the economic development industry, and in recent years, this process has become a marriage of an art and science.
 We strive for efficient work toward our stated goals, while recognizing that some measures of progress are not so easily captured, such as, encouraging vital connections between businesses and residents, or improving customer service for permitting at Town Hall.

 Another great resource in assisting to develop how to measure the success of Economic Development in a community is from the Economic Development Research Partners program, of the IEDC, Metrics for High Performing EDOs.
 This dynamic Guidebook for Economic Development professionals provides a menu of metrics by which to measure economic development success in a community.
 Since no two communities are alike, this menu based Guidebook offers an insightful approach on devising a system to benchmark economic development success that plays to each communities uniqueness, and isn’t a one-size-fits-all approach.